 What Damage do Bathroom bugs Cause?

 Carpenter ants are bathroom bugs that do damage to wood.
-They are also known to carry diseases like Salmonella and Streptococcus pyogenes.
+The little black ants are also known to carry diseases like Salmonella and Streptococcus pyogenes.

 When there have been a flood or water leaks in the bathroom, black worms will make their way in.
 These worms thrive on water that has become stagnant.
 They lay eggs in the water pipes and near the drains to your shower.